rhayman/ephysiopy/docs/api/ephysiopy/common/utils/index.rst

    :type n: int
    :param ny: The size of the smoothing kernel.
    :type ny: int
    :param ftype: The type of smoothing kernel.
 Either 'boxcar' or 'gaussian'.
    :type ftype: str

    :returns: BinnedData instance with the smoothed data.
-   :rtype: res (BinnedData)
+   :rtype: BinnedData

    .. rubric:: Notes